farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

 - NUnit run specifically selected test items with spaces in the name (spaces in the test filter expression)
   - Works even when the test was discovered after code location caching and without triggering a code update
 - Test names should be allowed to contain filter expresion characters (`()~!=\`)
+- I can filter to a test with -- in the test name

 Update behaviors
 - If we have code location